Spring is a great time to make the transition to veganism.

-My first attempt at becoming a vegan a few years ago left me feeling unfulfilled with my lack of food options and with an attitude as a result of being ‘hangry.’
-While my intentions of making that big change were good, I couldn’t help but feel defeated after going a week of preparing failed vegan meals that simply didn’t satisfy me.
+My first attempt at becoming a vegan a few years ago left me feeling unfulfilled.
+The lack of food options left me with an attitude as a result of being ‘hangry.’

 My intentions of making that big change were good.
 But I couldn’t help but feel defeated.
 After going a week of preparing failed vegan meals, I was not satisfied and didn’t feel completely nourished.

 So, after considering the fact that I jumped into a plant-based mode with no prior research and hadn’t been a vegetarian for too long before making such a drastic lifestyle change, I made the decision to take a step back and spend some time learning how to prepare and enjoy more meatless meals, rather than eating beans and rice with a side of vegetables all day, every day, due to my lack of knowledge.

 I took the time to research different foods and meals that were not only meatless but, were delicious and fulfilling, too.